hapax/hapax.github.io/assets/chuzenji.md

 Chuzenji was initially no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and rambling boardwalks.
-But the mass of cloud had settled onto the adjoining plateaus as well, obscuring the picturesque wetlands.
+But the mass of cloud had settled onto the adjoining plateaus as well, spoiling my designs on the picturesque wetlands.
 I decided to explore the town instead.

 <figure>